 - Energy Savings

-Metal Halide: These lamps typically produce a white light, but these lamps tend to accelerate lumen degradation where the light output decreases quickly after installation.
+These lamps typically produce white light, but these lamps tend to accelerate lumen degradation where the light output decreases quickly after installation.
 This can turn your once bright illumination into a pink glow that provides diminished light by the time it hits the ground.

-High Pressure Sodium: While these lamps see a longer useful life span, their fuel structure produces an orange light with a poor color rendering index.
-This basically means you trade longer life for poor quality light.
+While these lamps see a longer useful life span, their fuel structure produces an orange light with a poor color rendering index.
+This basically means you trade a longer life for poor quality light.